Gabriella439/grace/README.md

 # `grace`

-Grace is a ready-to-fork implementation of a JSON-compatible functional programming language with type inference.
+Grace (short for Fall-from-Grace) is a ready-to-fork implementation of a JSON-compatible functional programming language with type inference.
 You will most likely be interested in Grace for one of two reasons:

 * You need to implement a domain-specific language and you would like to begin from a quality existing implementation instead of building some half-baked